tendaitt/realTimeDeparture/README.md

 ## 6. Technical Decisions

 #### Missing functionality
  * Application does not geolocalize the user to provide the result.
 Instead it takes a user input for a stop and returns the wait time.
-This feature was not implemented partly because the Next Bus API does not have a prediction request that takes in a Longitude and Latitude.
+This feature was not implemented partly because the Nextbus API does not have a prediction request that takes in a Longitude and Latitude.

 #### Additional Feature
 Instead of merely returning the wait time, the application also retrieves the stop title and direction of the bus.

 #### Architecture
 * The decision to implement the application as a REST-based web service was largely due to familiarity with the technology.
 * The application also models a Service Oriented Architecture.
-This ensures that we can easily replace components such as the Next Bus API with minimal code changes.
+This ensures that we can easily replace components such as the Nextbus API with minimal code changes.

 ## 7. Trade-offs and Improvements

 #### Trade-offs
 Since there is no geolocalization of the user, an alternative approach to retrieving the wait time had to be used.
-The application uses a prediction API, from Next Bus, that takes in a `<route tag>`, `<agency tag>` and `<stop tag>`.
+The application uses a prediction API call, from Nextbus, that takes in a `<route tag>`, `<agency tag>` and `<stop tag>`.
 The route and agency are hard-coded while the user provides the stop tag.

 #### TODOs
 * Add a fully functioning UI for the application.
 * Add integration testing and increase the number of unit tests for the application.
 * Implement geolocation functionality.
+* Handle the scenario where the Nextbus API is down or it does not return the expected value.

 ## 8. Personal Links
 * [LinkedIn](https://www.linkedin.com/in/tendaimudyiwa/)